hashicorp/terraform-provider-azurerm/website/docs/r/app_service_slot.html.markdown

 A `identity` block supports the following:

 * `type` - (Required) Specifies the identity type of the App Service.
 Possible values are `SystemAssigned` (where Azure will generate a Service Principal for you), `UserAssigned` where you can specify the Service Principal IDs in the `identity_ids` field, and `SystemAssigned, UserAssigned` which assigns both a system managed identity as well as the specified user assigned identities.
+Changing this forces a new resource to be created.

 ~> **NOTE:** When `type` is set to `SystemAssigned`, The assigned `principal_id` and `tenant_id` can be retrieved after the App Service has been created.
 More details are available below.

 * `identity_ids` - (Optional) Specifies a list of user managed identity ids to be assigned.
 Required if `type` is `UserAssigned`.
+Changing this forces a new resource to be created.

 ---